island-is/island.is/libs/judicial-system/lawyers/README.md

 ## Running Unit Tests

-To run the unit tests for this library, execute the following command:
+To execute the unit tests for this library, use the following command:

 ```bash
 nx test judicial-system-lawyers
 ```

-This will run the unit tests using [Jest](https://jestjs.io).
+This command will run the unit tests utilizing [Jest](https://jestjs.io), a delightful JavaScript Testing Framework.
 ```